IRF projects 2019

 Project N: Bronchoscopic lung volume reduction for patients with severe emphysema

-Supervisor: Dirk-Jan Slebos MD
+Supervisor: prof. Dirk-Jan Slebos MD

 Department: Groningen Research Institute of Asthma and COPD